SamyakJain-DS/end-to-end-data-analysis/data_gathering.md

 To overcome this, we used:

--`undetected-chromedriver` with Selenium for stealth automation
+- `undetected-chromedriver` with Selenium for stealth automation

--`BeautifulSoup` for HTML parsing
+- `BeautifulSoup` for HTML parsing

--Browser fingerprint customization (e.g., `user-agent`, disabling `headless flags`)
+- Browser fingerprint customization (e.g., `user-agent`, disabling `headless flags`)

--Randomized mouse movements, scrolls, and delays to simulate human interaction
+- Randomized mouse movements, scrolls, and delays to simulate human interaction

 We also implemented robust logging to track scraper behavior and detect blocking events early.

 ## 🛠️ Technologies Used

--Python
+- Python

--Selenium (undetected-chromedriver)
+- Selenium (undetected-chromedriver)

--BeautifulSoup4
+- BeautifulSoup4

--Python’s built-in logging module
+- Python’s built-in logging module

 ## ⚔️ Challenge & How We Solved It